Pat Haden

-Biography

-Early years
+Early life

 Born in Westbury, New York, to working-class Irish American parents, Haden is the fourth of five children.
 He had a close relationship with his mother, Helen Haden, who told her children to "Live your life so that you have standing room only at your funeral."

 As a boy, Haden had a boyhood paper route, then worked at a shoe store where he also pushed accessories in order to earn an extra commission.
 He had the same mentality in sports, where he used smarts and toughness he gained from keeping up with his older brothers to compensate for physical shortcomings.
 By high school, his parents had moved to Southern California.

-Playing career

-High school career

 Haden played high school football at Bishop Amat Memorial High School in La Puente, California, where he became starting quarterback.
 He became close friends with teammate J.K.
-McKay, son of then-USC football coach John McKay; the two were opposites: J.K. was quick-witted and easygoing, while Haden was not.
+McKay, son of then-USC football coach John McKay; the two were opposites: J.K. was quick-witted and easygoing, while Haden was more reserved.
 Haden and McKay shared the CIF Southern Section Player of the Year award in 1970.
 When Haden's parents had to move again, he stayed with the McKays for his senior year of high school.
 He was highly sought after and was recruited by many schools, including Notre Dame.
 Haden was inducted into the National High School Hall of Fame in 1995.